vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/041/13_vidA_chinnu.md

 title = "13"

 +++
 Another opaque vs., whose difficulties begin with the first word vidā́.
-This is taken as the 2nd pl. pf. by Gr, Geldner, Witzel Gotō.
+This is taken as the 2nd pl. pf. by Grassmann, Geldner, Witzel Gotō.
 (Renou unaccountably takes it as a 1st sg.
 ‘Je sais …’, without comment -- presumably a careless error for véda.)
 I follow Oldenberg in taking it as the instr. of the root noun to the same root.

 The phrase yé va évā(ḥ) recurs from 5d though in a different metrical position.